leigh-johnson/brag-sheet/README.md

 8. `page-portfolio.php` items require the following:
 	* MixItUp target element: `.portfolio-item`
 	* Lightbox caption: `figcaption h2` & `figcaption .fig-description`
-9. To correctly route the POST made on page-contact.php, copy add the following to the bottom of `anchor/routes/site.php` - replace your@email.com with your own email address!:
+9. To correctly route the POST made on page-contact.php, copy add the following to the bottom of `anchor/routes/site.php` - **replace your@email.com with your own email address!**:

 				// Necessary for form POST on page-contact.php
 				// http://forums.anchorcms.com/discussion/making-a-contact-form